ArmanDavoodi/Load-Balancer-Project---CS850/README.md

 * Term: Fall 2024
 * Instructor: Sihang Liu

-This projects implements a load balancer for dLSM[1] for a multi compute node/single memory node platform as the final project for CS850.
+This projects implements a load balancer for dLSM[1] for a multi compute node/single memory node platform as the final project of CS850.
 It contains three load balancing methods, and uses a simulator to test how each algorithm works theoretically.
 The simulation uses the random.h file of the leveldb[2] and adds a zipf-like distribution implementation from [3] stackoverflow discusstion to it.

 ## Build/Run
 To build the code, you can use the make command which generates all necessary files in the build directory.